deepinv/deepinv/docs/source/deepinv.physics.rst

 Compressive operators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The field of compressed sensing initially suggested to use white Gaussian or Bernoulli random vectors.
-These operators are implemented in the following functions.
+Compressive operators are implemented in the following classes:

 .. autosummary::
    :toctree: stubs